Klosmi/WP-dev/WPDevNotes.md

 <br>

 # [File Headers](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/)
 File headers are pieces of additional information for describing your theme.
-(Has information like who is the author of the theme, etc.)
+(It has information like who is the author of the theme, etc.)

-When createing a Theme for WP, first we have to register it with WP.
+When creating a Theme for WP, first we have to register it with WP.

 WordPress is ultimately frontend agnostic.
 We're not required to use a specific framework.